the voyage of the loch ryan

 Her daughter Marianne worked at the Schooner Restaurant with Andrea Arnett, whose husband Derek had been trolling with the Loch Ryan for seven years.
 When the Mifflin Plan surfaced, he jumped at it.
 Like most fishing families, the Arnetts loved their boat, but with the license gone, it suddenly became a moorage bill.
 He sold it to Betty for ten thousand.

 The wharfinger, Art Clarke, was plenty nervous about the whole deal.
 He was a practical man.
-He once fixed the deep-fat fryer at the Point Restaurant with a clotheshanger.
+He once fixed the deep-fat fryer at the Pointe Restaurant with a clotheshanger.
 He had fixed ideas regarding city women at the wheels of fish boats.

 " Now, Betty" he told her, "when you're coming in, just phone me, we'll send someone out to help you dock."